 In this case, unemployment benefits are paid monthly.
 However, it cannot be paid for more than 6 months within one year.

-The unemployment benefit will be
+The amount of unemployment benefits will be

 • ">part from your average monthly earnings at your last job (service).